OneBlockPlus/polkadot-hackathon-2024/bangkok/49-HyperAgile/README.md

 ![Frame 26 (3)](https://github.com/user-attachments/assets/8523eb1a-e9ba-424e-a745-2fa53ea6cf2e)

 Clients can order products from our store DApp, which are processed by our storefront smart contract and passed to the warehouse smart contract.
 The warehouse contract assigns a robot for each operation.
 There are three robots in the setup: a picking robot, a packing robot, and a delivery robot, each powered by its own individual smart contract.
 The Moonbeam randomness precompile is used to select one robot from the fleet for each operation, a process known as load balancing.
 We offload this process to a serverless function to prevent excessive depletion of our randomness request deposit.
-Notably, all complex operations happening behind the scenes are batched using the batch precompile for smoother interactions at the client layer.
-Additionally, the call permit precompile is used to sponsor the client’s gas fees through a dispatcher account we’ve prepared.
+Notably, all complex operations happening behind the scenes are batched using the Moonbeam batch precompile for smoother interactions at the client layer.
+Additionally, the Moonbeam call permit precompile is used to sponsor the client’s gas fees through a dispatcher account we’ve prepared.

 With HyperAgile Hub, industries can directly plug in and play various professional simulators to test entire operations with Polkadot integration.
 For our demo, we designed a warehouse operation flow that includes picking, packing, and delivering.
 We built a simulation using Webots to simulate real-world physical robot operations and embedded it into our demo for seamless interaction with Moonbeam.
 For example, when a client orders a green cube, the picking order is assigned to a picking robot on Moonbeam, and the picking robot in the simulation will perform the task.
 After each robot completes its assigned task, it logs the action on Moonbeam, and the warehouse contract triggers the next operation.